 Demonstrate introductory college-level proficiency in one of more of the social sciences.

-Demonstrate the application of technology in the concentration area.
+Apply technology and problem-solving skills in the concentration area.

 View additional details about programs and courses:Download the Undergraduate Studies Catalog